-There were two sources of data for this research: a) stories and pictures written by respondents in response to an open-ended question on the last page of a survey given out in selected classes in twelve American colleges and universities from 2010 to 2013 and b) eleven illustrative interviews with similar-age respondents at one of the universities included in the sample.
+There were two sources of data for this research: a) stories and pictures written by respondents in response to an open ended question on the last page of a survey given out in selected classes in twelve American colleges and universities from 2010-3 and b) eleven illustrative interviews with similar age respondents at one of the universities included in the sample.
 Six of the twelve schools are public state universities; six are private and largely quite selective in admission standards.
 Three of the six private schools are also explicitly Christian.
-These schools are constituted to be explicitly Christian environments.
-Their mission statements and codes of student conduct reference Christian morals, which are the bases for behavioral expectations of students and staff.
+This identity is at the forefront of each one's constitution, history, identity, expectations of students and staff, and regulation of behavior.